Travix-International/frontend-tech-test/README.md

 ## Process

-Fork the repository into your account.
-Once your code is ready, send a pull request to this repository and we will review it.
+Please clone this project then create your own repository from it.
+Do not fork/branch this project when creating your solution as it will be visible to other applicants.
+Once your code is ready, please send us the link of your repository and we will review it.

 ## Requirements